Shoes3/linux-shoes/README.md

 ## Requirements

-* Tight Shoes linux installed - we can't on depend Loose Shoes being built for distribution because it isn't/  If you happen to have Loose Shoes and Tight Shoes on the same system, now would be a good time create an alias and put it in your ~/.bashrc or ~/bash_profile or..
+* Tight Shoes linux installed - we can't on depend Loose Shoes being built for distribution because it isn't.
+If you happen to have Loose Shoes and Tight Shoes on the same system, now would be a good time create an alias for Tight Shoes and put it in your ~/.bashrc or ~/bash_profile or..

 ```
-  alias cshoes=~/.shoes/walkabout/shoes
+  alias tshoes=~/.shoes/walkabout/shoes
 ```

 ### fpm gem is installed

 BEWARE: fpm is a shell command which is how we use it.
-It's also a ruby gem with a bin/ which means in should be installed by the ruby at your shell prompt and accessible to that ruby. *Nothing* to do with the Shoes ruby version.
+It's also a ruby gem with a bin/ which means in should be installed by the ruby at your shell prompt and accessible to that ruby. *Nothing* to do with the Shoes ruby version or tshoes

 ```
 $ which gem